Investor's Guide

 What Can Quantum Computers Actually Do?

-Correcting hype without dismissing genuine progress.
+Correcting hype without dismissing genuine progress — with the numbers that matter.

 What quantum will not do